-Starting April 17, the Texas Parks and Wildlife Department will begin stocking thousands of catfish at 19 Neighborhood Fishin’ lakes located in 10 urban areas across the state.
-Lakes being stocked include five in Dallas-Fort Worth, four in the Houston area, two in the Austin area and San Antonio, and one in Abilene, Amarillo, Bryan-College Station, San Angelo, Waco and Wichita Falls.
+Starting the week of April 15, TPWD will begin stocking thousands of catfish at 18 Neighborhood Fishin’ lakes, including five in Dallas-Fort Worth, four in the Houston area, two each in Austin and San Antonio, and one each in Amarillo, College Station, San Angelo, Waco and Wichita Falls.

-Each of the lakes will receive continuous stockings of channel catfish every two weeks through early November – with a brief pause during the heat of August – to ensure there is plenty of opportunity for families looking to spend quality time fishing together outdoors.
+Each of the lakes will receive channel catfish every two weeks through the end of October – with a brief pause during the heat of August.
+This ensures there are plenty of angling opportunities for everyone throughout the spring, summer and early fall.

-Neighborhood Fishin’ lakes are located in parks with ample parking, restrooms, lighting and plentiful recreational amenities to ensure an enjoyable experience for the whole family.
+Neighborhood Fishin’ lakes are located in city and county parks with ample parking, restrooms, lighting and other recreational amenities, in addition to fishing.

-All anglers can keep up to five fish per day without a minimum length limit, and at some locations cleaning tables are available nearby to make it easy for families to clean their catch.
-Children under 17 fish for free, but a fishing license is required for all adults who fish.
+Anglers can keep up to five catfish of any size per day.
+At some locations, cleaning tables are available nearby to make it easy for families to clean their catch.
+Children under 17 fish for free, but adults who fish must have a fishing license.
 Fishing licenses can be purchased for as little as $11 for “one-day, all-water” access.
 All proceeds go toward management and conservation of the fish and their habitats.